sulami/feed2maildir/README.rst

         -d <file>   override the database file location (~/.f2mdb) -m <dir>    override the maildir location (None) -s          strip HTML from the feeds
+        -l          just write the links without the update

 To check for updates regularly, just toss it into cron to run once every hour or so.